zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Add voltage / current reporting as a configurable item.
 That would replace reporting from the APM and free up an I2C port.
 But, APM also reports companion computer voltage / current which is not available at ESC.
 * Separate packet to request feedback without sending motor controls?
 * Separate out the LED so that it doesn’t have to be sent with motor commands?

+### APM
+* May not be possible on M0051.
+Vinny provided a cable to hack it?
+* Perhaps just wait until M0052 (Expected early July)

 ### SYSTEM TIME (drv_hrt):
 * Does the slpi clock offset need to be updated periodically?